gillest/HackSessionBundle/README.markdown

         ...
     }

-At the configuration level, you need to provide the same parameter to both firewall and hack listener.
+At the configuration level, you need to provide the same parameter to both firewall and hack listener:

     # app/config/config.yml
     gilles_hack_session:
         login_check_path: %local_form_login_check_path%

-Then, set to the same parameter the check_path you have set for the wanted firewall area
+Then, set to the same parameter the check_path you have set for the wanted firewall area:

     # app/config/security.yml
     security:
         ...